In oriental cultures, the dragon is a symbol of nobility, eternal vitality, and cosmic strength.

 Dragon in construction and decoration applications

-The dragon becomes an image with a special position in the culture and beliefs of the Vietnamese nation.
-The dragon is a sacred symbol related to the legend of the Vietnamese dragon and fairy descendants.
+The dragon is an image with a unique position in the culture and beliefs of the Vietnamese nation.
+It is a sacred symbol related to the legend of the Vietnamese dragon and its fairy descendants.
 Most people think the Vietnamese are the children of the dragon.

-The image of the dragon is very close to the people of Vietnam, is a symbol of favorable rain and wind.
-Also, it is the animism that ranks first among the four spirits “Long, Lan, Quy, Phung” (Dragon, Unicorn, Turtle, Phoenix).
+The image of the dragon is very close to the people of Vietnam and is a symbol of favorable rain and wind.
+Also, animism ranks first among the four spirits “Long, Lan, Quy, Phung” (Dragon, Unicorn, Turtle, Phoenix).
 Therefore, the image of the Vietnamese dragon contrasts with the evil dragon, symbolizing the evil of Western countries.

 FAQ about traditional Vietnamese dragon